 What is the greatest isolation lifts proven to build huge biceps?
 If your goal is to maximize your biceps’ size and strength, you need a program built around isolation training and compound exercises.

 Isolation (single joint) training will stimulate maximum muscle growth and definition in your biceps.
 At the same time, compound (multi-joint) exercises will support that growth and ensure your entire upper body’s balance.

 Anatomy of the Biceps

 Your bicep is a two-headed (bi) muscle on the front of your upper arm.
 Both “heads” begin on your shoulder-blade and then join to form a single muscle attached to your upper forearm.
 Your bicep crosses your shoulder and elbow joints, and its primary function is to flex (pull) your elbow and to supinate (rotate) your forearm.
 Your biceps each have two anchor points in your shoulder where the bicep tendon is attached to your shoulder socket and two points of attachment in your forearm just below your elbow.

 Isolation Exercises with Bicep Training

 An isolation exercise involves just one joint and usually targets one muscle or one small group of muscles, in this case, your biceps.
 Isolation lifts are incredibly efficient and specific.
 On your “arm” day in the gym, the time and energy you spend on arm training exercises will solely focus on increasing your biceps’ size and strength.
-When creating your biceps-building workout, you should emphasize isolation training over compound exercises.
+When creating your biceps-building workout, emphasize isolation training over compound exercises.
 The same is true for the second half of your arm day as you train your triceps!

 Five Best Bicep Isolation Lifts